balnbibarbi/tanzu-initializr/README.md

   - Platform engineers have secured Kubernetes Runtime for workloads
   - Platform engineers can optimize Kubernetes Runtime for workloads Container images optimized for speed
-  - App developers can containerize VMs that are not easy to refactor or the app is not easy to containerize
+  - Application developers can containerize VMs that are not easy to refactor or the app is not easy to containerize
   - Container runtimes have the appropriate resources scheduled and available
 - [Storage Integration](./tkg/storage-integration.md)
-  - App developers have one or more persistent storage solutions for their workloads
+  - Application developers have one or more persistent storage solutions for their workloads
   - Persistent volumes can be life cycle managed, dynamically created and expanded
-  - App developers understand the availability of persistent volumes
+  - Application developers understand the availability of persistent volumes
   - Access to persistent volumes is controlled and done in a secure fashion
-  - App developers can monitor how much storage is being used by their workloads
+  - Application developers can monitor how much storage is being used by their workloads
 - [Authentication](tkg/authentication.md)
   - A secure model is defined and implemented for workloads to gain access to internal and external systems
   - Users and system accounts are able to leverage a unique identity to successfully access the cluster